danyshaanan/dupes/README.md

 * * *
 ### TODOs

-* Refactor dupes-cli and dupes-read-cli.js.
-Lots of TODOs in the code!
-* Change array style to comma-before.
-* Pretify output.
-* Check if separateFilesByHeadMD5 (commented out) will work better with bigger file size limitations.
-* Check if it is possible to prevent walk from walking between different volumes.
-* Try searching for a hash function faster than md5.
+* Implement better ways to read results (largest files, largest groups)
 * Add option to limit files checked to certain sizes.
 * Add option to include or exclude files/folders by name/regex, and set default excludes.
+* Turn this list into github issues.
 * Find duplicate folders.
-* Turn this list into github issues.
+* Check if separateFilesByHeadMD5 (commented out) will work better with bigger file size limitations.
+* Try searching for a hash function faster than md5.
 * Write `dupes-gui`, a web gui to write and read dupes results in the browser with express.
+* Change array style to comma-before.
 * ...